snowsquizy/tensorflow-on-orange-pi/GUIDE.md

 bazel build -c opt --copt="-mfpu=neon-vfpv4" --copt="-funsafe-math-optimizations" --copt="-ftree-vectorize" --copt="-fomit-frame-pointer" --local_resources 1024,1.0,1.0 --verbose_failures tensorflow/tools/pip_package:build_pip_package
 ```

-_Note: I toyed around with telling Bazel to use all four cores in the Raspberry Pi, but that seemed to make compiling more prone to completely locking up.
+_Note: I toyed around with telling Bazel to use all four cores in the Orange Pi, but that seemed to make compiling more prone to completely locking up.
 This process takes a long time regardless, so I'm sticking with the more reliable options here.
 If you want to be bold, try using `--local_resources 1024,2.0,1.0` or `--local_resources 1024,4.0,1.0`_

 When you wake up the next morning and it's finished compiling, you're in the home stretch!
 Use the built binary file to create a Python wheel.